-The purpose of this step is to assess the capability of the district to develop and implement the M&E Plan.
+The purpose of this step is to assess the capability of the PPMED to develop and implement the M&E Plan.
 Assessing the necessary M&E conditions means identifying not just the funds for monitoring and evaluation but also the requisite human resource.
-It is the process of evaluating the status, conditions, needs and M&E capacity in the district.
+It is the process of evaluating the status, conditions, needs and M&E capacity of the sector.
 It also means determining the capacity to manage Information and Communication Technology (ICT).
-The rationale is to ensure that the appropriate incentives, material and human resources are in place for effective DMTDP implementation, monitoring and evaluation.
+The rationale is to ensure that the appropriate incentives, material and human resources are in place for effective SMTDP implementation, monitoring and evaluation.
 This process should involve all stakeholders.
-The crucial roles of the Regional Ministers, District Chief Executives and Coordinating Directors in this process were outlined in Section 2.4.
-DPCU should use the operational questions in Table 3.2 to develop a Capacity Index similar to the example in Annex B.
+The crucial roles of the Sector Ministers and Chief Directors have already been outlined in Section 2.2.
+PPMEDs should use the operational questions in table 3.2 to develop a capacity index similar to the example in Annex B.